Estimated median graduate earnings based on publicly available data.

-Troy University is a public located in Troy, Alabama.
+Troy University is a Public University located in Troy, Alabama.
 The university enrolls approximately 9,805 students.
 It has a graduation rate of 50.3%, reflecting its student outcomes.

-Graduates of Troy University earn a median salary of $42,062 per year 10 years after starting college, compared to the US national average of $45,000.
-This puts Troy University graduates -7% below the national median.
+Graduates of Troy University earn a median salary of $42,062 per year 10 years after starting college.
+This puts Troy University graduates -7% below the US national average of $45,000.

 Tuition at Troy University is $10,176 for in-state students and $20,352 for out-of-state students.
 The average net price after financial aid is $16,527 per year.